Software-Hardware-Integration-Lab/Documentation/docs/Reference/Architecture/Diagrams/Device-Unassign.md

 failValidation{{"End\n(Stopped for security)"}}
-readAssignedUsers["Get The List of Assigned Users"] filterUserList["Filter the list of users to remove\nthe requested set of users"] extractUserIdList["Extract the IDs from the\nlist filtered users"] convertToSid["Convert the Object ID List to a list of SIDs"] checkAssignmentChange(["Check if the assignment has changed\nafter filtering has completed"]) failNoChange{{"End\n(No change in assignment)"}}
+readAssignedUsers["Get The List of Assigned Users"] filterUserList["Filter the list of users to remove\nthe requested set of users"] extractUserIdList["Extract the IDs from the\nfiltered list of users"] convertToSid["Convert the Object ID List to a list of SIDs"] checkAssignmentChange(["Check if the assignment has changed\nafter filtering has completed"]) failNoChange{{"End\n(No change in assignment)"}}